akitasoftware/akita-nginx-module/README.md

 # akita-ngx-module

-Work-in-progress module for Nginx which mirrors request and response data to the Akita agent.
+Nginx module for mirroring request and response data to the Akita agent.

 ## Build instructions